dair-iitd/OpenIE-standalone/README.md

 relation is a phrase of text.
 Here is a possible list of the binary relations in the above sentence:

-    (Barack Obama, is the president of, the U.S.)
-    (Barack Obama, gave, his speech)
+    (Barack Obama, is the president of, United States) (Barack Obama, gave, his speech)
-    (Barack Obama, gave his speech, on Tuesday) (Barack Obama, gave his speech, to thousands of people)
+    (Barack Obama, gave his speech, on Tuesday) (Barack Obama, gave his speech, on Wednesday) (Barack Obama, gave his speech, to thousands of people)

 The first extraction in the above list is a "noun-mediated extraction", because